WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/cross-references.md

 ## Cross-references within generated reference documents

-When linking from one reference topic to another in generated reference documents, use the reference generator's standard linking syntax rather than hard-coding links within the reference, so that the links will change appropriately when the reference docs change.
+In generated reference documents, while linking from one reference topic to another, use the standard linking syntax rather than hard-coding links within the reference, so that the links will change appropriately when the reference docs change.

 ## Writing cross-references

+While writing descriptions for what the cross-references link to, use *about* instead of *on*.

+**Examples**

+[warning] Not Recommended:  [/warning]
+[tip] Recommended:  [/tip]

 ## Formatting cross-references